iocat/iocat/README.md

 - 👋 Hi, I’m @iocat
 - 👀 I’m interested in Front End Software Development.
-- 🌱 I’m currently learning how to raise a cat, and how to lead.
+- 🌱 I’m currently learning how to AI.
-- 💞️ I’m looking to collaborate on Typescript stuffs.
+- 💞️ I’m looking to collaborate on stuffs.
 - 📫 How to reach me: send me a PR.

 <!---